 - Readings: Articles on the various subtopics in the panel

 data arena are listed below.
-Many of these are offered as background
+These are offered as background and as

-and as a gateway into the literature for the interested student.
-A
+a gateway into the literature for the interested student.
+We will

 Return to course home page.